microsoft/MixedRealityToolkit-Unity/Documentation/MRTKNuGetPackage.md

 1. Choose the package you would like to install:
     - **Microsoft.MixedReality.Toolkit.Foundation** – The core package for MRTK.
     - **Microsoft.MixedReality.Toolkit.Examples** – The package that contains all of our examples.
-    - **Microsoft.MixedReality.Toolkit.Extensions** – The package that contains extensions services and/or data providers. (more information).
+    - **Microsoft.MixedReality.Toolkit.Extensions** – The package that contains extensions services and/or data providers.
     - **Microsoft.MixedReality.Toolkit.Tools** – Contains some of the tooling that comes with MRTK (Build Window, etc).

 ### Updating MRTK NuGet Packages